Composting Yard and Food Waste#

 Structures built of wire may have drying problems.
 This depends on how many sides of the structure are exposed and whether the exposure is on the windward side.
 Plastic covers or old carpeting often must be used with wire bins.
 Wood structures do not dry as much but are generally more expensive to purchase or construct.
 An efficient wood structure is the “three-chambered bin” system that allows plant material to be aerated by turning from one bin to the next as it decomposes.

 Compact plastic composters are available through garden centers and catalogs.
 They work well for small yards that produce few plant wastes.
 Some of these use a vertical composting system where fresh materials are added to the top and finished compost is removed from a drawer in the bottom.
 This system requires an aeration tool to reach in and stir plant materials on a regular basis.
 If you use metal barrels for composting, drill holes to allow air to enter.
 Turn the barrel on its side and roll it to mix and aerate the compost.

-In-ground “pit composting” presents problems with turning or aerating the plant material and also can pool water that leads to undesirable low oxygen conditions.
 There are many structures useful for composting; no one structure is best for all people.
 Choose one that is easy to manage and can hold the amount of plant material generated by your yard.

 Soil amendments must be mixed well with the soil to separate clay particles or hold water in sand.
 For this reason, prepare soil before planting lawns or trees.
 Areas planted every year such as vegetable or annual flower gardens can accept frequent applications of compost.
 Indoor potted plants and outdoor container plants benefit from the use of compost as an ingredient in potting soils.
 As with peat-based mixes, potting soils that use compost require a material such as perlite to avoid waterlogging.
 Some weed seeds can survive composting but weed plants can be easily pulled when they appear.